miyagi1234/angular_MVC_App/README.md

 There is a nodejs config file package.json, which could be used to reference angular and then gain these files.

-I did create this application myself for those who doubt me my only assistant in getting it done was good old Google.
+I did create this application myself for those who doubt me, my only assistant in getting it done was good old Google.